seuros/meridian/BUILDING.md

 While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for TianoCore EDK II development as required to build RefindPlus on Mac OS natively.

-This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink; which may offer better support for older versions of Mac OS.
+This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink.
+These may offer better support for older versions of Mac OS.\
 Substitute equivalent commands in as required.

-You will find installation instructions on the HomeBrew website (https://brew.sh)
+You will find HomeBrew installation instructions on the project website (https://brew.sh)

 ### Install Build Assembler